PivotBuddy

 The Hook:

 Reference a specific recent investment of theirs or content they authored.
+Demonstrate that you have done your homework and are reaching out for a specific reason.

 The Value Prop: